AMSP-04/NETN-LOG/NETN-LOG.md

 # NETN LOG

-The NATO Education and Training Network (NETN) Logistics FOM Module.
+The NATO Education and Training Network Logistics Module (NETN LOG).

 ## Background
 Military logistics is the discipline of planning and carrying out the movement and maintenance of military forces including storage, distribution, maintenance and transportation of materiel.